igvteam/igv-docs/README.md

     - `cd igvjs-docs`
 - `mkdocs serve` to start the MkDocs live-preview web server.
     -  Note: if you get an error concerning ```jinja2``` try the following `pip install jinja2==3.0.0`

+- `mkdocs build` to build the static site.
+A subdirectory named `site` will be created.

 Note: you might prefer `conda config --set auto_activate_base false`